 - A 2001 study from Creighton University found that soda-drinkers lose large amounts of calcium after consuming the beverage.

 - Women generally begin to lose bone density after age 35 and women and men both have a higher risk for calcium depletion after age 50.

 - Toxic metal and radiation exposure increases calcium needs.

 - Calcium deficiency can lead to bone diseases such as osteoporosis.

 - Prescription drugs, including antidepressants and birth control, are notorious for lowering calcium levels.

 - Postmenopausal women lose from 3%-5% of their bone mass every year.

 - Chemotherapy negatively impacts many of the minerals in the body, especially calcium levels.

 - Extreme calcium deficiency can lead to humped spines, scoliosis, rounded shoulders and a reduction in overall height.

 What are the Health Benefits of IntraCal™?

 - Provides superior calcium in an ultra absorbable form.

 - Calcium orotate is more effective than all conventional calcium salts

-- Magnesium orotate helps absorption, regulates the nervous system, and supports heart health
+- Contains magnesium orotate to assist absorption, regulate the nervous system, and support heart health

 - Contains no GMO's, toxins, or gluten!
 Vegan safe!

 We Asked Our Customers What They Like About IntraCal™